nicholflowers/Caffeine-Consumption-Health-Patterns/README.md

 ## 🔁 Design Process

-The project went through two major iterations.
+The project went through three major iterations, with a usability study informing the final round of refinements.

 ### 🔹 Iteration 1: Traditional Dashboard